 “I’m clinically depressed,” she said.
 One of my family members, who is a lifelong Christian, spoke these words to me one Christmas several years ago.
 I was surprised to hear her admission because she always seemed so joyful.
 She and I have been close since childhood.
-Not once would I have described her as sad, anxious, or disappointed.
+I would have never described her as sad, anxious, or disappointed.
 She was unfailingly positive, seeing the good in everything and in everyone.
 She explained: “I’ve been putting on a show.
 I always believed it was sinful for Christians to be depressed.
 I never felt like I could let my true feelings be known.”

-The dilemma she described is one that has deep roots among American Christians and my experience as a pastor confirms this.
-I regularly tell our congregation that it is okay to struggle, that they need not put on a mask when they walk through the doors of our church.
+The dilemma she described is one that has deep roots among American Christians, and my experience as a pastor confirms this.
+I regularly tell our congregation that it is okay to struggle and that they need not put on a mask when they walk through the doors of our church.
 Yet time and again, I see people suffering quietly and secretly.
 I see it even in my own heart.
 Sadly, I have several masks that I wear to church that disguise my true feelings.

 Could it be that one reason for this struggle is that we have failed to understand joy as it is presented in the Bible?
 This article aims to help us think biblically about both a realistic view of joy and how to cultivate it.